 Kevin Kelleher, ‘93: bachelor of arts in history.
 After graduating from St. Mary’s High School in Lancaster, NY, Kevin went on to earn his bachelor’s degree in history from St. Bonaventure University in 1993,

 by his juris doctorate degree from the University at Buffalo Law School.
 Upon earning his degrees, he moved on to work for the Atlantic 10 Conference in Philadelphia, where he served as the assistant director of championships and compliance.
 From

-there, he moved to Princeton, NJ, where he worked for a sports event management firm known as the Gazelle Group, as director of the Coaches vs. Cancer Classic held annually at Madison Square Garden.
+there, he moved to Princeton, New Jersey, where he worked for a sports event management firm known as the Gazelle Group, as director of the Coaches vs. Cancer Classic held annually at Madison Square Garden.
 In the summer of 2000, Kevin returned to St.

 Mary’s High School, where he served as athletic director and enrollment director for six years.
 He also served as head coach of the men’s varsity basketball team and brought home the first ever New York State championship for St. Mary’s.

 He was also instrumental in the building of the school’s state-of-the-art athletic center, which still stands as one of the best high school athletic facilities in the state.
 In 2006, Kevin became an owner of ADPRO Sports, where he also

 served as vice president of sales & marketing.
 In 2014, he left ADPRO Sports to return to St. Mary’s High School as vice president for advancement.
 In September 2016, with a change in the school leadership model, he was named the first head

 the first head of school in St. Mary’s 112 year history.
 In 1993, Kevin became a co-founder of the Chris Wanat Memorial Foundation.
 Through the work of this foundation, over $350,000 has been donated to various causes throughout the Western